luisc68/Pacman-s-Calculator/README.md

 This calculator has been designed and optimized for devices with screens similar in size to the Google Pixel 6 Pro.
 While it may work on other devices, the user interface may not display correctly or be difficult to use.

-## Contributing

-If you would like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a branch (`git checkout -b your-branch`)
-3. Make your changes and commit them (`git commit -am "Added a feature"`)
-4. Push to the branch (`git push origin your-branch`)
-5. Open a Pull Request and describe your changes.

 ## Credits

 - Developed by Luis C.